Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Discussion

-We establish a bridge between time-varying network analysis and non-parametric analysis in this paper, demonstrating that smoothness across the connectivity matrices $\{B^{(t)}\}$ is not required for consistent community detection.
-We achieve this through a novel bias-variance decomposition, whereby we project networks close to time $t$ onto the leading eigenspace of the network at time $t$.
-While our paper has demonstrated how to relate the discrete changes in nodes' communities to the typically continuous non-parametric theory, there are two major theoretical directions we hope our work can aid for future research.
+While our paper has demonstrated how to relate the discrete changes in nodes' communities to the typically continuous, non-parametric theory, there are four major theoretical directions in which our work can aid future research.
 The first is refining this relation between time-varying networks and non-parametric analyses.
 While previous work for time-varying networks such as \cite{pensky2019spectral} and \cite{keriven2020sparse} derived rates reliant on the smoothness across $\{B^{(t)}\}$, it is unclear from a minimax perspective how the community estimation rates improve as $\{B^{(t)}\}$ evolve according to a smoother process.
-Additionally, there have been major historical developments in non-parametric analysis through local polynomials and trend filtering.
+Additionally, there have been major historical developments in non-parametric analysis, including the use of local polynomials and trend filtering.
 These address the so-called boundary bias typical in non-parametric regression and construct estimators that inherently adapt to the data's smoothness.
 We wonder if there are analogies for these estimators for the time-varying SBM setting.
-Secondly, as with any non-parametric estimator, there are unanswered questions about how to best tune estimators such as KD-SoS.
-As we described in Section \ref{sec:tuning}, tuning procedures reliant on prediction, such as cross-validation, are unlikely to be fruitful for the setting we study.
+Secondly, as with any non-parametric estimator, there are unanswered questions about how to tune KD-SoS optimally.
+As we described in Section \ref{sec:tuning}, tuning procedures that rely on prediction, such as cross-validation, are unlikely to be fruitful in the setting we study.
 However, recent ideas using leave-one-out analysis or sharp $\ell_{2\rightarrow \infty}$ estimation bounds for the leading eigenspaces have successfully derived cross-validation-like approaches in other network settings.
-We believe those ideas can be used similarly in our setting where $\{B^{(t)}\}$ is not assumed to be positive definite or smoothly varying.
+We believe that these ideas can be applied similarly in our setting, where $\{B^{(t)}\}$ is not assumed to be positive definite or smoothly varying.
+Third, we are curious about the optimality of our Hamming estimation bound in this dynamic setting.
+While we are not aware of any optimality results for the setting discussed in this paper, \cite{lei2024computational} discusses the optimal rate from both statistical and computational perspectives for the multi-layer two-community network setting, where community memberships persist across all layers.
+Incorporating a smoothness assumption on $\{B^{(t)}\}$ and adjusting KD-SoS's procedure could yield a faster convergence rate.
+See \cite{lei2017generic} for a theoretical analysis on how to estimate $B^{(t)}$ itself when incorporating a smoothness assumption.
+Lastly, we are interested in determining the optimal $K$ in this dynamic network setting.
+While Section \ref{sec:tuning} documents a novel procedure to select the kernel bandwidth, we currently do not have a fully data-driven way to choose the most appropriate number of communities $\hat{K}$.
+Works about goodness-of-fit for a single SBM, such as \cite{chen2018network}, \cite{li2016network}, and \cite{lei2016goodness}, could potentially be extended to our dynamic setting in future work.